wp-plugins/nextgen-gallery-optimizer/readme.txt

 == Changelog ==

+= V1.0.7 - 29/05/2012 =

+* Converted all jQuery "$" selectors in Fancybox’s invocation code to "jQuery" to prevent conflicts with other plugins and scripts.

+* Fixed a minor bug in the "file not writable" admin message whereby the filename was omitted.

 = V1.0.6 - 04/04/2012 =

 * Installation of Fancybox is now fully automated and set by default.